cegme/MADden/demo_script_cikm2012.md

     (10 rows)

+CRFs are the state of art probabilistic models on a number of real-world tasks including NLP tasks such as POS, NER.
+We contributed a linear-chain CRF learning and inference modules to MADlib which is an open-source library for scalable in-database analytics.

 #### 3. Parallel linear-chain CRF training for part of speech tagging.
-CRFs are the state of art probabilistic models on a number of real-world tasks including NLP tasks such as POS, NER.
-We contributed a linear-chain CRF learning and inference module to MADlib which is an open-source library for scalable in-database analytics.
 We use a Python UDF to drive the computation until the stop criterion is met.
 Within each iteration, we use user-deﬁned aggregate functions to parallel the computation of the log-likelihood and gradient vector over all documents.
 At the end of each iteration, the LBFGS optimization is adopted to update the weight vector.